Why Physical Touch Is So Important in Relationships

 - Hug when your partner comes home.

-- Bury your head in their shoulder.
+- Bury your head on their shoulder.
 Invite them to do the same if they would like.

-- Flirt! – Extended caresses, slight spank on the backside, tousle your partner’s hair, caress their shoulders are fun and easy ways to create more intimacy.
+- Flirt! – Extended caresses, slight spanking on the backside, tousling your partner’s hair, and caressing their shoulders are fun and easy ways to create more intimacy.

 Here’s a simple exercise to help you learn more about touch in your relationship

 Practice something called “sensate focus.”
 It’s simple.
-Find some time with your partner and experiment touching them.
-Ask them to tell you what feels good in terms of where you touch them as well as how much pressure they like or do not like.
+Find some time with your partner and experiment with touching them.
+Ask them to tell you what feels good in terms of where you touch them, as well as how much pressure they like or do not like.